paradigmxyz/reth/book/networking/p2p/network/README.md

 ## ETH Requests Task

-- Only serves _incoming_ requests for headers/bodies from _peers_ (?)
-    - Outbound `BlockRequest`s (for headers or bodies) are dispatched to a peer in the `handle_block_request` method of the `NetworkState` struct
-- Runs as a background task, not to be interacted with by the pipeline
-- I can see where the task gets spawned in the pipeline (`start_network`), but how does it establish channels w/ other peers that it listens on?
-    - Probably need to look back to the constructors of the `NetworkManager` struct where this struct gets created
-    - Yup, look to `request_handler` method on `NetworkBuilder`
-        - Spins up a channel, saves the sender endpoint with `set_eth_request_channel`, instantiates `EthRequestHandler` with the receiver endpoint
-        - Sender endpoint is stored on the `NetworkManager` struct, still interesting to see where it gets used (i.e how incoming requests are listened for)
-            - This is accomplished with `delegate_eth_request`, sends an `IncomingEthRequest` into the channel's sender endpoint
-            - Used in `on_eth_request`, which is used in `on_peer_message`, which is used in `poll` (all on `NetworkManager`)
-- Generic over some client type "that can interact with the chain," this is unclear to me
-    - Isn't the node what interacts with the chain?
-Does this mean local stored state?
-    - After digging around (follow from `network_config` -> `ProviderImpl::new()`), the "client" is a client for fetching data from the database
-- Similar to the network management task, is an endless future
-    - `poll` method:
-        - Pops from a queue of incoming requests
-        - Currently is able to handle `GetBlockHeaders` and `GetBlockBodies` requests
-- `on_headers_request`
-    - `GetBlockHeaders` request comes with a oneshot response channel attached to it
-        - Should mention the `GetBlockHeaders` message payload w/ link to spec in `devp2p`
-    - `get_headers_response`
-        - Get block hash of requested start block
-            - Why do we convert a block number into a hash if we fetch using `client.header_by_hash_or_number` and we seem to proceed by fetching with the number in the loop?
-        - For as many blocks as requested (`limit`):
-            - Fetch the header by hash from the DB, then increment/decrement (depending on `direction`) the header number by `skip` (with checks for overflow/underflow)
-            - Add header to result vec
-            - Check for bounds on max # headers to send & max # of bytes to send
-- `on_bodies_request`
-    - `GetBlockBodies` request is simpler in structure, just a vec of requested hashes
-    - For each requested hash (in requested order):
-        - Try to fetch block from DB, package into `BlockBody` struct, add to result vec
-        - Check for bounds on max # of blocks & max # of bytes

 The ETH requests task serves _incoming_ requests related to blocks in the [`eth` P2P subprotocol](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#protocol-messages) from other peers.

-Similar to the network management task, it's implemented as an endless future, but it is meant to run as a background task and not to be interacted with directly from the pipeline.
+Similar to the network management task, it's implemented as an endless future, but it is meant to run as a background task (on a standalone `tokio::task`) and not to be interacted with directly from the pipeline.
 It's represented by the following `EthRequestHandler` struct:

 {{#template ../../../templates/source_and_github.md path_to_root=../../../../ path=crates/net/network/src/eth_requests.rs anchor=struct-EthRequestHandler}}

 The `client` field here is a client that's used to fetch data from the database, not to be confused with the `client` field on a downloader like the `LinearDownloader` discussed above, which is a `FetchClient`.

+### Input Streams to the ETH Requests Task

 The `incoming_requests` field is the receiver end of a channel that accepts, as you might have guessed, incoming ETH requests from peers.
 The sender end of this channel is stored on the `NetworkManager` struct as the `to_eth_request_handler` field.

 As the `NetworkManager` is polled and listens for events from peers passed through the `Swarm` struct it holds, it sends any received ETH requests into the channel.

+### The Operation of the ETH Requests Task

-Then, as the `EthRequestHandler` is polled, it listens for any ETH requests coming through the channel, and handles them accordingly.
+Being an endless future, the core of the ETH requests task's functionality is in its `poll` method implementation.
+As the `EthRequestHandler` is polled, it listens for any ETH requests coming through the channel, and handles them accordingly.
 At the time of writing, the ETH requests task can handle the [`GetBlockHeaders`](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#getblockheaders-0x03) and [`GetBlockBodies`](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#getblockbodies-0x05) requests.

 The handling of these requests is fairly straightforward.
 The `GetBlockHeaders` payload is the following: